 Holy Cow!
 I just added 2 new and easy to get to waterfalls in the Pisgah National Forest - the waterfall on the Barnett Branch Trail and waterfall on Slate Rock Creek.
 Both are off of FR1206 (Yellow Gap Rd)

-A new parking lot for Catawba Falls opened a while back, but is now temporarily closed to repair the bridge.
+A new parking lot for Catawba Falls opened a while back.
 More improvements for the area are also in the works.

 There is now an excellent North Carolina waterfall map available for purchase!
 Kevin Adams (author of North Carolina Waterfalls - a Hiking and Photography Guide) teamed with Larry Odoski of Outdoor Paths Publishing to produce a beautiful map loaded with information on over 300 North Carolina waterfalls.
 It also includes the waterfalls on the Tennessee side of the Great Smoky Mountain National Park.
 Please click here to go to Kevin's site for more info on the map and to purchase your copy.